John Barlow (Canadian politician): Shadow Minister for Agriculture, Agri-Food, and Food Security (2019–2020, 2021–present)

 In 2019, Scheer appointed Barlow as Shadow Minister for Agriculture and Agri-Food.
 He was elected Vice Chair of the committee on Agriculture.

 In 2020, newly elected leader, Erin O'Toole replaced Barlow in this role with Lianne Rood.
 During this time, Barlow served as a member of the standing committee on Health.

 In 2021, O'Toole, appointed Barlow as Shadow Minister for Agriculture, Agri-Food, and Food Security once again for the 44th Parliament.
 He was again elected as Vice-Chair of the Standing committee on Agriculture.
 Barlow retained this role and was reappointed under Pierre Poilievre's leadership.

 His Private Member's Bill, C-275, An Act to amend the Health of Animals Act (biosecurity on farms), passed the House of Commons in 2023.
 The bill would amend "the Health of Animals Act to make it an offence to enter, without lawful authority or excuse, a place in which animals are kept if doing so could reasonably be expected to result in the exposure of the animals to a disease or toxic substance that is capable of affecting or contaminating them."

+He was elected as the vice chair of the Canadian House of Commons Standing Committee on Agriculture and Agri-Food in the 45th Canadian Parliament.

+At the time of the 2025 Canadian federal election, he lived in High River, Alberta.